 James Allen carries conflict-free diamonds, which means they do not finance civil wars and adhere to the Kimberley Process.
 All diamonds also come with GIA or AGS professional certification, as well as what they call ‘deep grading’ in order to determine if it’s ‘eye clean’.
 James Allen offers both natural

-Whiteflash diamonds has three categories of in house diamonds: A Cut Above Super Ideals, Expert Selection AGS Ideals, and GIA certified diamonds.
+Whiteflash diamonds has three categories of in-house diamonds: A Cut Above Super Ideal cut, Expert Selection AGS Ideals, and GIA certified diamonds.
 All diamonds include an analysis of light performance.
 In addition to in house diamonds, you can also opt for their virtual diamond selection, through affiliate vendors, which are not eligible for refunds or exchanges.
 There is also information as to whether diamonds are ‘eye clean’.
 As James Allen, Whiteflash offers both lab-grown and natural diamonds.

 What shape cuts are available for diamonds?

 James Allen offers diamonds in the following shapes round, princess, cushion, emerald, oval, radiant, Asscher, marquise, heart and pear.
 They also offer a selection of fancy colored diamonds.
-Cut quality is available in good, very good, and ideal.
+Cut quality is available in good, very good, and ideal cut.

 Whiteflash offers diamonds in the exact same options.
-Cut quality has a few more options, and ranges from fair to good, very good, excellent, and ideal.
+Cut quality has a few more options, and ranges from fair to good, very good, excellent cut diamonds, and ideal cut.